eashanchawla1411/Eashan-s-Portfolio/dataviz3.md

 # Telling Stories with Data Assignment 3

+**Please note: Scroll to the end of the page to view my redesign of the visual shown below.**

 I decided to critique and redesign the visual on the following link: [Dropout Rate in India](https://data.gov.in/major-indicator/drop-out-rate)

 I chose this visual because I feel that education is one of the most important factors that decide the success of a country / people in the country.
 Education is one of the most basic and important rights and every human has a right to education.
 Despite this, there is a high amount of illiteracy in a heavily populated country such as India.
 Redesigning this visual in a way that lawmakers can make better decisions would help the general public and citizens of India.